torquebox/torquebox/docs/caching.md

 ### Event Notification

-Infinispan provides an API for registering callback functions to be notified when specific events occur during the lifecycle of a cache.
+Infinispan provides an API for registering callback functions to be invoked when specific events occur during a cache's lifecycle.
 Unfortunately, this API relies exclusively on Java annotations, which are awkward in JRuby (as well as Java, if we're being honest).

-Therefore, TorqueBox provides the ability to use standard Ruby symbols and blocks to register interest in various types of events that may occur during the lifecycle of a cache.
+Therefore, TorqueBox provides the ability to use standard Ruby symbols and blocks to register interest in various types of cache lifecycle events.
 For example, to print an event whenever an entry is either visited or modified in the baz cache:

     result = baz.add_listener(:cache_entry_visited, :cache_entry_modified) {|e| puts e}